the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - All of their Melee Personnel units (except Mounted units) now inherit the Surveyor ability promotion regardless of whether or not they upgraded from a Surveyor.
 - The unnecessary and nonsensical double production speed towards their unique Electrostatic Generators was removed.
 - They no longer have any starting techs or Science penalty.
-- The free Great Scientist from their UA has been pushed back from Secrets of the Past to Education, and the only Great People they generate faster with their UA are Great Scientists.
+- The free Great Scientist from their UA has been pushed back from Secrets of the Past to Education, and the only Great People they generate faster with their UA are Great Scientists, which are earned 30% faster (increased to 50% from retaining free Rationalism policy).
 - Atlas Refuge no longer has a Scientist slot, but adds 60 City HP (up from 40), 5 City Strength and 1 base point of Science.
 - Survey Center now adds +3 Science, +1 Culture, and increases to +8 Science, +3 Culture at Flight.
 - Think Tank is buffed to give a +25% Production boost towards Science buildings, along with +2 of the respective yield to each non-unique Great Improvement (Factory Farm, Manufactory, Drydock, Supply Complex, Academy, Settlement, Seminary; Citadels receive +1 Water/Science).